-No new allegation cases were opened during the recent six-month period.
-Of the two open cases carried over from the previous period, one is in abeyance pending the resolution of a related lawsuit.
-The other open case is still undergoing preliminary review.
+One new allegation case was opened during the recent six-month period and then transferred to another Federal agency.
+The one remaining open case is still in abeyance pending the resolution of a related lawsuit.
 No criminal investigations were performed during the period.